apache/spark/UPDATING.md

 For example:

-If you want to install integration for Microsoft Azure, then instead of `pip install apache-airflow[atlas]` you should use `pip install apache-airflow[apache.atlas]`.
+If you want to install integration for Apache Atlas, then instead of `pip install apache-airflow[atlas]` you should use `pip install apache-airflow[apache.atlas]`.